mmozuras/mmozuras.github.com/post/_posts/2020-02-12-in-between-applause.md

 excerpt_separator: <!--more-->
 ---

 I've been doing public speaking for years.
-I'm better at it than I was ten years ago.
+I slowly became better at it than I was ten years ago.
 In this blog post, I walk through my experience giving a talk at [MobileOne][mobile] on November 13th last year.
 Throughout, I share how I build, prepare and give a presentation.

 <!--more-->